Crossness Sewage Treatment Works: Advanced treatment

 Work began in the early 1960s to install a modern treatment plant capable of treating 450,000 cubic metres per day of sewage.
 The cost of the works was £9 million at 1963 prices.
 The plant comprised storm tanks, detritus channels, primary sedimentation, mechanical aeration, final sedimentation and sludge digestion.

 Following the 1964 upgrade the works at Crossness began to produce a nitrifying effluent whereupon sulphide disappeared from the tideway; an excess of nitrate provided a safeguard against sulphide formation in the river.
 The practice of dumping sewage sludge at sea was banned in 1998.
-In that year a sludge incineration plant was commissioned.
-This provides 6 MW of power for use at the treatment works.
+In that year a sludge incineration plant was commissioned, and the plant was officially opened by the Duke of Edinburgh on 4 November 1998.
+The plant provides 6 MW of power for use at the treatment works.

 New processes

 In 2010–14 the Crossness works were upgraded at a cost of £220 million, increasing capacity by 44% to reduce storm sewage flowing into the Thames during heavy rainfall.
 The upgrade involved the installation of new renewable energy sources including a 2.3 MW wind turbine, a thermal hydrolysis plant, an advanced digestion plant, and an odour control treatment system.
 The project enabled the plant to treat 13 cubic metres of sewage per second and incorporated new inlet works, primary settlement tanks, secondary biological treatment implementing the activated sludge process and final settlement tanks.
 It also included the installation of associated sludge thickening and odour treatment facilities.

 The hydrolysis plant burns combustible sludge flakes created after waste water treatment to 160 °C, producing 50 per cent more biogas than anaerobic digestion process.
 The project included the installation of eight new primary settlement tanks where sewage is collected to remove primary sludge passing through two 1.2 km-long culverts of 2 m diameter.

 Sewage passes through a pair of new aeration lanes into twelve final settlement tanks of 40 m diameter.
 The activated sludge plant includes six aeration lanes of 69 m with total volume of 86,000 cubic metres and a treatment capacity of 564,000 cubic metres per day.
 It includes anoxic zone mixers, a fine bubble diffused aeration system and five centrifugal blowers giving an air flow of up to 21,000 cubic metres per hour.
 Additional sludge storage and thickening facilities store the additional sludge.
 The five raw sludge gravity belt thickeners have a capacity of 6,055 cubic metres per day each.